 What used to be America’s most popular store has been reduced to a struggling home and appliance goods market, just a sad speck of what it used to be.

-The fact is, that efficiency is a necessary component of successful companies.
-As for the smaller business, efficiency is vital for getting more done in less time, improving customer satisfaction, avoiding costly mistakes, having more control, knowing where you are going, and providing consistency.
+The fact is that efficiency is a necessary component of successful companies.
+As for smaller businesses, efficiency is vital for getting more done in less time, improving customer satisfaction, avoiding costly mistakes, having more control, knowing where you are going, and providing consistency.

-It’s interesting that The E-Myth states that the primary business system that drives all others, is the values of the founders, and that owners should start by bringing out those values in themselves and documenting them.
+Interestingly, The E-Myth states that the primary business system that drives all others is the values of the founders and that owners should start by bringing out those values in themselves and documenting them.

-Ideally, even if the size of your business by no means matches the turnover of the conglomerates, as the owner of your business, you should be implementing efficient systems in order to grow.
+Ideally, even if the size of your business by no means matches the turnover of the conglomerates, as the owner of your business, you should be implementing efficient systems to grow.

-Systemising your business is one of the most worthwhile and impactful strategies you can put in place.
-Start up’s are becoming more and more innovative and automated and their customers love it, act now before your business becomes a statistic.
+Systemizing your business is one of the most worthwhile and impactful strategies you can implement.
+Start up’s are becoming increasingly innovative and automated, and their customers love it, act now before your business becomes a statistic.